 If the CHALLENGER'S proxy card is signed with a voting direction indicated, the proxy will be voted according to the direction given.
-If no direction is given with respect to a proposal, the proxy will be voted as follows with respect to any such proposal (listed in the order of presentation and mostly using the same numbering as the Company-AAG's proxy materials on page 39 of its April 5, 2007 Definitive Proxy Statement): FOR CHALLENGER director candidates Richard D. Foley, Stephen Nieman, Terry K. Dayton and Carl L. Olson, and FOR proposals 2 through 8.
+If no direction is given with respect to any such proposal (listed in the order of presentation and mostly using the same numbering as the Company-AAG's proxy materials on page 39 of its April 5, 2007 Preliminary Proxy Statement): FOR CHALLENGER director candidates Richard D. Foley, Stephen Nieman, Terry K. Dayton and Carl L. Olson, and FOR proposals 2 through 8.